Public Learning: Make content explorable!

 Here, you can also add the content to a category so that it is easy for the users to find the content that they need.
 You can read a lot more on this topic here.

-On your admin dashboard, you will see if any users wish to enrol in a learning path or event under matters that require your attention.
+Under Requires my attention on your admin dashboard, you will see any users who wish to enrol in a learning path or event.
+Here you can accept or decline your users' enrolment.

-Manage who can see the explore page
+Manage who can see the Explore page

 Learn more about Permission Types here!